 Every RV kitchen needs a complete set of utensils.
 You want to cover all of your bases without having a lot of duplication as space is tight.

 I bought this set when we were moving into our RV, I was pleasantly surprised at the different utensils included in the set.
 I never had a tongs in my kitchen at home and now it’s my favorite utensil!
 This set has any kitchen utensil you will need in my opinion.

 If you use the microwave a lot, and chances are that you do if you are living on the road, you must have a plate cover.
 Such a simple thing that saves SO MUCH time and effort.
 This is one of those things that you wonder why you didn’t have one 5 years ago.

 There is nothing like cooking on cast iron.
 I know we are always harping on things being lightweight, but when it comes to cooking outdoors, you want to be cooking with cast iron!

-This Lodge cast iron skillet is a must-have RV kitchen accessory.
+This Lodge cast iron skillet is one of the must-have RV kitchen accessories.
 Cast iron cooks more evenly and lasts forever.
 It is also safe to use over a campfire or on the grill.
 Do keep in mind they are heavier than regular pans.

 I like that I can fit all my vegetables and fruits in one strainer to wash them!

 Another wonderful product that saves space in your camper kitchen.
 The handles slide out to provide a platform to hang it over the sink- hands-free operation.
 Then the whole thing flattens out for easy storage.

 If the above strainer is too big for your motorhome, these might work instead.
 I have a pair of these also, I’ve had them for years.
 I use them when I don’t need the bigger strainer.
 They fit easily in my cabinet.